bbdumdum/digitalgaia/organization/infrastructure.md

 ## Infrastructure maintenance

-upgrade of critical infrastructure should be done in a meeting with everyone watching.<br>
+upgrade of critical infrastructure should be done in a meeting with everyone watching.

 This shares information about what is done, how it is done, and ensures no one is working during that time.

+we should also redeploy most of our servers regularly to make sure the install/backup scripts include everything

 ## Usage of pyinfra

 in general, we want to store and work only on install scripts (a la ansible or pyinfra) instead of artifacts (docker, etc.).
 Even though it seems like containers/artifacts give us reproducibility, it introduces a lot of complexity in managing how artifacts are stored, how much they weigh, etc. Having only install scripts keeps only the high-level logic of the infrastructure, and if it is refined it can be as efficient as artifacts-based deployments (I postulate this, I have no evidence of it)

-we should also redeploy most of our servers regularly to make sure the install/backup scripts include everything
+another important aspect is that we need to ensure the idempotence of each operation in the scripts, this allows to rapidly fix a broken deployment step-by-step by fixing on the go the operations that are failing and relaunching the entire deploy repeatedly